ucl-cssb/cneta/README.md

 ## Output
 * *.(mrca|joint).cn: The reconstructed copy numbers in tab-delimited format for the most recent common ancestor node of all tumour samples (mrca) and all internal nodes (joint) respectively.
 When the input are total copy numbers, there are four columns:  node ID, chromosome ID, site ID, CN.
 When the input are haplotype-specific copy numbers, there are five columns: node ID, chromosome ID, site ID, cnA, cnB.
-* *.mrca.state: A tab-delimited file containing the posterior probability of each possible copy number state on a site for MRCA node.
+* *.mrca.state: A tab-delimited file containing the posterior probability of each possible copy number state on a unique variant site (containing at least one atypical copy number across all samples) for MRCA node.
 The columns are: node ID, site ID (chromosomeID_siteID), probability_stateID.
 The copy number state ID is the same as the state index in the rate matrix of the Markov model.
-* *.joint.state: A tab-delimited file containing the possible copy number state on a site for all internal nodes.
+* *.joint.state: A tab-delimited file containing the possible copy number state on a unique variant site for all internal nodes.
 The columns are: node ID, site ID (chromosomeID_siteID), cn_stateID.

-# Tree building with MCMC
+# Tree building with cnetmcmc

 Only basic MCMC algorithm is implemented here and not comprehensively tested.